 Because of its wineries, Napa Valley is one of the top tourist attractions of California and millions of tourists choose Napa Valley as their destination for a passive and laid-back holiday.
 During the summer season and during the harvest months of September and October, tourists flock Napa Valley to experience wine tours and wine tasting.
 The ones that belong to the list of popular wineries include V. Sattui Winery and Beringer Vineyards in St. Helena, Castello di Amorosa and Sterling Vineyards in Calistoga, Robert Mondavi Winery in Oakville and Grgich Hills Cellar in Rutherford among others.

 The thing about wine is that it is never complete without food on the side, as their distinct tastes enhance and bring out the best of each other.
 To complement the wine experience, numerous restaurants have also sprawled in Napa Valley, making the dining scene more upbeat and exciting.
 When it comes to a memorable dining moment, French Laundry located in Yountville is one of the excellent restaurants in Napa Valley.
 This part of California is also known for its prestigious chefs creating world-class culinary.

 To fully witness and appreciate the picturesque scenery that envelopes Napa Valley, a thrilling hot air balloon ride is highly recommended.
-The region takes pride of its natural wonders, and what better way to witness it than up in the sky.
-And with the rising of the sun adding to the scene, the views are absolutely jaw-dropping.
-A lot of tourists cannot afford to miss out this once in a lifetime opportunity, the reason why hot air balloon ride is one of the sought-after activities in Napa Valley.
-Hiking, biking, boating and horseback riding are other ways to appreciate the natural beauty of Napa Valley.
+The region takes pride in its natural wonders, and what better way to witness it than up in the sky.
+And with the rising of the sun adding to the scene, the views are jaw-dropping.
+A lot of tourists cannot afford to miss out on this once in a lifetime opportunity, the reason why hot air balloon ride is one of the sought-after activities in Napa Valley.
+Hiking, biking, boating, and horseback riding are other ways to appreciate the natural beauty of Napa Valley.